tommyippoz/OMELET/README.md

 # OMELET
 Framework to support the safe classificatiOn via enseMblEs of SeLf controllEd componenTs

-Anonymized and Supporting repository for the ICSE Submission #2434 (Research Track - II Cycle)
+Anonymized and Supporting repository for the Paper Submission

 ## Description